UserOfficeProject/user-office-core/documentation/docs/user-guide/user-officer/creating_call.md

 ### Templates

-In order to set up a call, you must decide which [templates :material-text-box-multiple:](creating_templates.md) it will utilise.
+In order to set up a call, you must decide which [templates :material-text-box-multiple:](creating_templates.md) it will utilize.

-[Templates :material-text-box-multiple:](creating_templates.md) are used to save and re-utilise predefined information across User Office.
+[Templates :material-text-box-multiple:](creating_templates.md) are used to save and re-utilize predefined information across User Office.
 Calls :material-calendar-blank: are built using several different types of templates which can be ^^`edited`^^:material-pencil: and ^^`cloned`^^:material-file-multiple:.
 Templates serve many different functions; for example, they may contain specific [questions :material-comment-question:](questions.md) which users answer in their proposals.
 The template system is useful because it saves User Officers from having to create calls from scratch every time.
 Furthermore, templates allows for standardisation which is essential for data collection and analysis of users' responses.

-There are several different types of templates utilised within Calls:
+There are several different types of templates utilized within Calls:

 ??? info "PDF templates :material-file-pdf-box:"
     [PDF templates :material-file-pdf-box:](templates/pdf_template.md) enable users and User Officers to download proposals in a well-formatted and standardised PDF document for summary and sharing.
 User Officers can customise PDF templates by adjusting code to modify elements such as font size, colour and other formatting options.